 [Place Figure 2 here]

 “Note: Column A is connected to the binary pump.
 Its eluent is directed to UV detection and waste in the first 16 min and from 32 to 46 min of the chromatography, as shown in Figure 2A.
 This is the column through which the sample is eluted immediately after injection.
 Column B is connected to the isocratic pump and the mass spectrometer.
 It receives the eluent of column A only in the 16 – 32 min interval, when the valve is switched to the position shown in Figure 2B.
-The valve switch allows the connection between the two columns, which are eluted by the binary pump gradient.
-The configuration shown in Figure 2B permits further peak separation and narrowing, as well as that only the chromatographic fraction of interest reaches the mass spectrometer, improving sensitivity and selectivity.”
+The valve switching allows the connection between the two columns, which are eluted by the binary pump gradient.
+The configuration shown in Figure 2B permits further peak separation and narrowing.
+Additionally, only the chromatographic fraction of interest reaches the mass spectrometer, improving sensitivity and selectivity.”

 7.3.1.
 Elute a 50 x 2.0 mm i.d., 2.5 µm, C18 column (column A of Figure 2) coupled to a C18 security guard cartridge (4.0 x 3.0 mm i.d.) with a gradient of 0.1% formic acid (solvent A) and methanol containing 0.1% formic acid (solvent B) at a flow rate of 150 μL/min and 25 °C.